SXM (socket)

 SXM modules on e.g. HGX boards, particularly recent generations, may have NVLink switches to allow faster GPU-to-GPU communication.
-This as well reduces bottlenecks which would normally be located within CPU and PCIe.
-The GPUs on the daughter cards are just using NVLink as their main communication protocol.
-For example a Hopper-based H100 SXM5 based GPU can use up to 900GB/s of bandwidth across 18 NVLink 4 channels, with each contributing a 50GB/s of bandwidth; This compared to PCIe 5.0, which can handle up to 64GB/s of bandwidth within a x16 slot.
+This further reduces bottlenecks which would normally be imposed by CPU and PCIe limitations.
+The GPUs on the daughter cards use NVLink as their main communication protocol.
+For example, a Hopper-based H100 SXM5 based GPU can use up to 900 GB/s of bandwidth across 18 NVLink 4 channels, with each contributing a 50 GB/s of bandwidth; In contrast, PCIe 5.0 can handle up to 64 GB/s of bandwidth within a x16 slot.
 This high bandwidth also means that GPUs can share memory over the NVLink bus, allowing an entire HGX board to present to the host system as a single, massive GPU.

 Power delivery is also handled by the SXM socket, negating the need for external power cables such as those needed in PCIe equivalent cards.
-This, combined with the horizontal mounting allows cooling options of higher efficiency which in turn allows the SXM based GPUs to operate at a much higher TDP.
+This, combined with the horizontal mounting, allows more efficient cooling mechanisms, which in turn allow SXM-based GPUs to operate at a much higher TDP.
 The Hopper-based H100, for example, can draw up to 700W solely from the SXM socket.
-The lack of cabling also makes assembling and repairing of large systems much easier, and also reduces the possible points of failure.
+The lack of cabling also makes assembling and repairing of large systems much easier, and also reduces the number of possible points of failure.

-The early Nvidia Tegra automotive targeted evaluation board, 'Drive PX2', had two MXM (Mobile PCI Express Module) sockets on both sides of the card, this dual MXM design can be considered a predecessor to the Nvidia Tesla implementation of the SXM socket.
+The early Nvidia Tegra automotive-targeted evaluation board, 'Drive PX2', had two MXM (Mobile PCI Express Module) sockets on both sides of the card, this dual MXM design can be considered a predecessor to the Nvidia Tesla implementation of the SXM socket.